-The query logs can also include indications of which search results were provided in response to the previously submitted queries selected by other searchers or by the current searcher.
+The query logs can also include indications of which search results responded to the previously submitted queries selected by other searchers or by the current searcher.

 Query logs can identify previously submitted search queries and search results associated with locations near the mobile device location.

-Previously submitted queries could be identified by examining the query logs for queries submitted by prior searchers from locations near the mobile device location.
+Previously submitted queries could be from examining the query logs for queries submitted by prior searchers from locations near the mobile device location.

-Previously submitted search results can be identified by examining prior query logs to identify search results presented in response to queries submitted by prior searchers from locations near the mobile device location and were subsequently selected by the prior searchers.
+Previously submitted search results can be from examining prior query logs to identify search results presented in response to queries submitted by prior searchers from locations near the mobile device location and were subsequently selected by the prior searchers.

-The previously submitted queries and search results can be evaluated to determine if they should be presented to the searcher of the mobile device as predictive queries and predictive search results.
+The previously submitted queries and search results can determine if they should go to the searcher of the mobile device as predictive queries and predictive search results.

-Each prior searcher session can be associated with a location.
+Each prior searcher session can associate with a location.

 Query Log Quality Scores

-Previously submitted queries could be provided with a query log quality score based on the popularity of the query at the location at which the query was submitted.
+Previously submitted queries could go with a query log quality score based on the popularity of the query at the location from which the query was from.

-Query suggestions may be provided a score based on the popularity of the search query in a given location.
+Query suggestions may have a score based on the popularity of the search query in a given location.

-Query suggestions may also be provided a score based on the search results generated from the query.
+Query suggestions may also get granted a score based on the search results generated from the query.

-The query log quality score for the previously submitted queries and search results can be calculated when the input processor receives the message from the mobile device.
+The query log quality score for the previously submitted queries and search results can be from when the input processor receives the message from the mobile device.

-The query log quality score can be based on the number of times the query was submitted, or the search result was selected within a predefined distance of the mobile device (for example, 2 miles).
+The query log quality score works with the number of times the query gets used, or the search result displays within a predefined distance of the mobile device (for example, 2 miles).

-The query log quality score for a previously submitted query or a selected search result can be determined before receiving a message from the mobile device.
-First, different locations can be grouped into regions (for example, zip code, city, or town).
+The query log quality score for a previously submitted query or a selected search result can get discovered before receiving a message from the mobile device.
+First, different locations can come from regions (for example, zip code, city, or town).
 Then, at regular intervals (e.g., hourly, daily, weekly, etc.), the query log quality score for a previously submitted query or a selected search result can be calculated based on the number of times the query was submitted within the region over a period of time (e.g., a week, a month, etc.).

-Queries previously submitted by the searcher of the mobile device can be used as query suggestions.
+Queries previously submitted by the searcher of the mobile device can be query suggestions.

-Similarly, search results selected by the searcher of the mobile device can be used as search results.
+Similarly, search results selected by the searcher of the mobile device can be search results.

-Search results can be identified and scored based on location data.
+Search results can get found out and scored based on location data.

 Location data can include information associating resources with the location.

-A web page for a restaurant can be associated with the location of the restaurant.
-Predictive results can identify resources associated with locations near the mobile device’s location as search results in which the searcher of the mobile device may be interested.
-Each search result can be associated with a location quality score based on the distance between the location associated with the resource and the mobile device’s location.
+A web page for a restaurant can get associated with the location of the restaurant.
+Predictive results can identify resources associated with locations near the mobile device’s location as search results in which the searcher using the mobile device has an interest.
+Each search result can get associated with a location quality score based on the distance between the location associated with the resource and the mobile device’s location.

 Those search results and query suggestions can be further refined using searcher profile data.
-For example, a searcher profile may include information that the searcher is interested in cinema but not interested in theater.
-So, query suggestions and search results related to cinema may be promoted, while suggestions and results related to the theater may be demoted or eliminated.
+For example, a searcher profile may include information that the searcher is interested in cinema but is not interested in theater.
+So, query suggestions and search results related to cinema get promoted, while suggestions and results related to the theater get demoted or eliminated.